 Household Disinfectants Might Lead to Childhood Weight Gain

-Guest: Anita Kozyrskyj, PhD, Adjunct Professor, Department of Pediatrics, University of Alberta Childhood obesity has tripled in the past generation – the CDC says one in five school age children are obese in the US now.
+(Originally aired October 1, 2018) Guest: Anita Kozyrskyj, Adjunct Professor in the Department of Pediatrics, University of Alberta Childhood obesity has tripled in the past generation – the CDC says one in five school age children are obese in the US now.
 The causes are complex, but one culprit may be lurking under the kitchen sink: household disinfectants.
-A new study finds that babies in households that use disinfectant cleaners have more of a certain kind of bacteria in their gut – and when those babies reach the age of 3, they’re more likely to overweight.
+A 2018 study found that babies in households that use disinfectant cleaners have more of a certain kind of bacteria in their gut –and when those babies reach the age of 3, they’re more likely to overweight.